Toast707/dreamr-botnet/README.md

 Have a look at the source code: https://github.com/YinAndYangSecurityAwareness/dreamr-botnet/tree/master/drmctchr

 ## How do I test?
 In an airgapped environment.
-Dreamr detects your VM and self-destructs.
+Be aware that Dreamr detects your VM and self-destructs or copies itself to the host through any detected VM shares.